zhorton34/dns/README.md

+Below is a comprehensive README document tailored for the Rust DNS server project you've provided:

+DNS Server in Rust
+Overview
+This project is a single-file implementation of a DNS server and a minimal DNS client in Rust, designed to educate on the fundamental concepts of DNS as described in RFC 1035.
+It includes:

+Parsing of DNS messages (Header, Question, Resource Record).
+Static authoritative DNS data for example.com.
+Minimal recursion capabilities, allowing upstream DNS queries over UDP.
+Basic DNS client functionality for performing DNS queries.
+A UDP socket listener on port 53 by default.
+Support for handling queries for common record types including A, NS, CNAME, MX, and SOA.

+Features
+DNS Message Handling: Parse and build DNS messages.
+Authoritative Data: Includes a predefined zone for example.com.
+Recursive Query: If a query cannot be answered from the local zone, it performs an upstream query to Google's DNS (8.8.8.8).
+Client Functionality: Contains methods to perform DNS queries.

+Installation
+To run this DNS server, you'll need:

+Rust and Cargo installed on your system.
+If you haven't, install Rust via rustup.rs.

+sh
+cargo run --bin single_dns

+You can then query this server using tools like dig:

+sh
+dig @127.0.0.1 -p 53 example.com A

+Usage
+Start the Server: Run the command above to start the server.
+It will listen on 0.0.0.0:53.
+Query the Server: Use dig or another DNS query tool to send DNS queries to 127.0.0.1 on port 53.

+Code Structure
+DNS Classes and Types: Defined constants for DNS classes and types.
+Data Structures: DNSHeader, DNSQuestion, DNSResourceRecord, RData, and DNSMessage for managing DNS data.
+Parsing & Building: Functions to parse incoming DNS messages and build DNS responses.
+Zone Data: A static zone for example.com with various record types.
+Server & Client Logic: Functions to run the server and make queries.

+How It Works
+Message Parsing: When a DNS query arrives, the server parses the message to extract questions.
+Query Resolution: It first checks if the query can be answered with local data, if not, it does an upstream query.
+Response: Constructs and sends back a DNS response based on the query.

+Limitations
+This is a minimal implementation:
+No support for TCP queries.
+Limited record types are implemented.
+No support for DNSSEC or zone transfers.
+Performance might not be optimized for high volumes of requests.

+Contributing
+Feel free to fork this project and improve it:

+Add support for more record types.
+Implement TCP DNS.
+Enhance performance for production use.

 ```rust
 //!
 A single-file DNS server + minimal client in Rust, demonstrating
 //! many of the core RFC 1035 concepts in an educational, end-to-end manner.